The things that go into a healthy diet also go into a healthy backlink profile.

 Then, enter an image URL in the pop-up:

 Click search.
-You’ll hopefully get a long list of pages that have the picture on them (or a similar one):
+You’ll hopefully get a long list of pages that have a picture on them.

 For each of those results, you want to examine the page and find the author:

 The first result published the infographic on its own page.

 Your next step is to find the author’s contact information.
 Sometimes it will be on the site somewhere.
 Other times, you may have to search their name on Google and find their personal site.

 Once you’ve done this for all of your images, you should be able to send at least a few hundred emails to likely linkers.

 It will be similar to the last one, with a few small changes: